joew63/apply-tracker/README.md

 - Sessions are Flask's built-in client-side sessions: session data is signed (not encrypted) and stored in a cookie, verified against `SECRET_KEY` on every request.
 - Login and signup return the same generic error message ("Invalid email or password") on failure, so a failed attempt doesn't reveal whether a given email has an account.
 - Logout is a `POST`-only route, so it can't be triggered by a plain link or embedded image.
+- Every read, write, update, and delete on companies/applications is scoped to `session['user_id']` at the database level — verified by attempting to edit another account's application id directly, which is correctly rejected.

 ## Roadmap

-- Scope companies/applications per logged-in user (currently, all logged-in users share the same dashboard data — this is the next planned step)
+- Persist archived state to the database (currently client-side only, so it resets on reload or re-login)
 - Filter applications by status
 - Add application success rate stats
-- Persist archived state to the database